relizaio/rearm-cli/README.md

 Flags stand for:

-- **getlatestrelease** - command that denotes we are requesting latest release data for Component or Bundle from ReARM
+- **getlatestrelease** - command that denotes we are requesting latest release data for Component or Product from ReARM
 - **-i** - flag for api id which can be either api id for this component or organization-wide read API (required).
 - **-k** - flag for api key which can be either api key for this component or organization-wide read API (required).
-- **--component** - flag to denote UUID of specific Component or Bundle, UUID must be obtained from [ReARM](https://relizahub.com) (optional if component api key is used, otherwise required).
+- **--component** - flag to denote UUID of specific Component or Product, UUID must be obtained from [ReARM](https://relizahub.com) (optional if component api key is used, otherwise required).
-- **--bundle** - flag to denote UUID of Bundle which packages Component or Bundle for which we inquiry about its version via --component flag, UUID must be obtained from [ReARM](https://relizahub.com) (optional).
+- **--product** - flag to denote UUID of Product which packages Component or Product for which we inquiry about its version via --component flag, UUID must be obtained from [ReARM](https://relizahub.com) (optional).
-- **--branch** - flag to denote required branch of chosen Component or Bundle (optional, if not supplied settings from ReARM UI are used).
+- **--branch** - flag to denote required branch of chosen Component or Product (optional, if not supplied settings from ReARM UI are used).
 - **--env** - flag to denote environment to which release approvals should match.
 Environment can be one of: DEV, BUILD, TEST, SIT, UAT, PAT, STAGING, PRODUCTION.
 If not supplied, latest release will be returned regardless of approvals (optional).
 - **--tagkey** - flag to denote tag key to use as a selector for artifact (optional, if provided tagval flag must also be supplied).
 Note that currently only single tag is supported.
 - **--tagval** - flag to denote tag value to use as a selector for artifact (optional, if provided tagkey flag must also be supplied).